bildungsroman/ifandonlyif.io/README.md

 ### Milestone 1
 _Due date: March 30th_
+- ~~Register domain~~
+- ~~Add placeholder to domain (redirect to github for now)~~
+- Set up npm/Webpack
+- Set up PostgreSQL database
+- Set up Django project
+    - determine Django models
+    - determine Django views
+- Set up VueJS project
+- ~~Set up basic frontend design~~
+- Set up login sidebar and register modal

-Entire project is set up, including installing Webpack, Django, and Vue and getting them to play nicely together in a virtual env.
+At the end of the week, the entire project is set up, including installing Webpack, Django, and Vue and getting them to play nicely together in a virtual env.
 A rough front-end including the landing page and user log-in screen is completed.
 ### Milestone 2
 _Due date: April 6th_
+- Set up user registration ability
+- Set up add to-do capability
+- Set up ability to save, complete and archive to-do lists
+- Finish front-end design of IFFlists and IFFlist lists (really need a better name)
+- Think of better name for IFFlists

 Ability for users to register and add lists is complete.
 It doesn't have to look pretty yet.
 ### Milestone 3
 _Due date: April 13th_ (Capstone presentation day)
+- Test adding users, adding lists, saving
+- Design IFF logo, finalize color scheme
+- Deploy MVP on the interwebs using Heroku or AWS

 An MVP of IFF is deployed and live, with the ability for users to sign up.
 The frontend is finalized.
 ### Milestone 4
 _Due date: April 20th_

+- Soft launch of IFF to friends and family for testing
+- Profit?

 User testing and debugging with actual users.
 ### Milestone 5